johnwargo/johnwargo-static-11ty/src/posts/2023/arduino-esp32-web-server-on-a-processor-core.md

 With this in place, any user trying to connect to the web server only needs the name for the device, nothing more.
 Without this, the user would have to determine the IP Address for the device (perhaps pulling it from the Serial Monitor while the sketch runs in the Arduino IDE) and type it in manually every time they wanted to use it.

+You can change the local DNS name to whatever you want (within the rules of DNS naming), simply change the `HOSTNAME` value in the code.

 ### Processing Client Requests

 At this point, it's time to setup the Web Server code.
 In the example below, the sketch: